jcasta30/jcasta30/README.md

 - 👋 Hello there stranger!
 My name is Jesus Castaneda Magallanes
-- I am a current student at Metropolitan State University of Denver, with the goal of earning my bachelors in Computer Science.
+- I am a current university student, with a goal of earning my bachelors in Computer Science.
 - I have mostly worked in Python, Java, HTML, CSS, and am familiar with Django.
 Although, I am hopeful to keep on learning and getting better!
--  Check out some of the projects I have worked on such as a project called _SpilledCoffee_ and another called _CS-4360_.
+- Check out some projects I have worked on such as a project called _SpilledCoffee_ and another called _CS-4360_.
 - These were both projects for two different CS courses.

 <!---